shrinerb/shrine-cloudinary/README.md

 Provides [Cloudinary] storage for [Shrine].

-Cloudinary provides storage with advanced on-the-fly processing (as well as processing on upload) for both images and videos, but can also store any other types of files.
+Cloudinary provides storage and advanced processing for images and videos, both on-demand and on upload.

 ## Installation